Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Method

 \subsection{INCP Variational Autoencoder}

-INCPVAE consists of an encoder and decoder, and the improved NCPs are imposed on the encoder network of VAE.
-The INCPVAE is trained on both ID and OOD inputs by minimizing I-ELBO and O-ELBO.
-From Eq.~\ref{e5}, We have all the ELBO of INCPVAE as follows:
+INCPVAE consists of an encoder and a decoder, and the INCPs are imposed on the encoder network of VAE.
+The INCPVAE is trained on both ID and OOD inputs by minimizing ELBO$_I$ and ELBO$_O$ as shown in Eq.~\ref{e5}.
+We \re{define the total ELBO of INCPVAE, $\text{ELBO}_{INCP}(\phi, \theta)$, as follows,}